cult-of-coders/meteor-tuts/source/chapters/1/security.md

 ```
 Word of advice: always keep decoupling your code if classes get huge.
 And by decoupling we mean that you should separate
 code into classes, depending on its functionality.
 Big classes, with multiple functionalities will make it much harder
 to debug your application in case errors appear.
-Because of this, we strongly recommend that you abide to [KISS](https://en.wikipedia.org/wiki/KISS_principle).
+Because of this, we strongly recommend that you abide to KISS : Keep It Smart and Simple.

 Pretty KISS, right ?
 The reason for which we centralize security in one place is to remove the boilerplate code from
 inside our methods and separate the purposes of each code file.
-You can do structure your application however you want.
+You can however structure your application however you want.
 There is no right or wrong.
-However, from our experience, the applications that were structured like this are easier to maintain, and this kind of structure
+However, from our experience, the applications that are structured like this are easier to maintain, and this kind of structure
  helps beginners write secure code right from the start!

 Let's now cover some simple use cases: